helenzhou6/digit-classifier/README.md

 2. To run the built image, run `docker run -p 8500:8500 frontend` You should be able to see the app running here: http://127.0.0.1:8500

+## Docker compose
+In order to bypass the above steps and just run the docker container, ensure docker-compose has been installed (`brew install docker-compose`).
+Then use `docker composer up` to get it up and running
+- If you are working on the code, in order to rebuild the images, run `docker compose down` then `docker-compose build <name of image to rebuild>`

 ---

 ## Tasks